 After I drank about a gallon of hot coffee, people began showing up in greater and greater numbers.
 I took the time to walk around and spark up conversations with different people.
 While the majority of people were from the tristate area, I ran into a few people from as far away as Delaware and Pennsylvania and Virginia.
 I know the stereotype out there that people in New York aren't very friendly, but everyone I met in that crowd was unbelievably polite and warm.
 We all took turns sharing stories from different protests and rallies.
 I couldn't help but bring up the Barney Frank incident with my colleague Angel; people's reaction were exactly what you'd expect, reaffirming my belief that it's only the people in his gerrymandered district that can stand him.

-own stories of politicians and rallies that I realized this crowd was different from any other rally/protest I've been to this year.
+It was when everyone started sharing their own stories of politicians and rallies that I realized this crowd was different from any other rally/protest I've been to this year.
 The word cliché has too many negative connotations, but the most common thing I've heard all year was that "this is the first time I've done something like this", in regards to attending a rally.
 I've joked around with friends that this was the summer that average Americans found their voice, but this rally was so very different and hopefully a sign of the changing season.

 EVERYONE I spoke with in that crowd had been to 9/12 in Washington or, like Angel and I, went to the Nov.
 5th Healthcare rally.
 Everyone had stories of their own local town hall meetings and tea parties from over the summer.
 If ever there was an upper-echelon of patriotic protesters, this crowd was it.
 I'm honored to have stood with them.
 The fact that so many showed up, when we all knew it was going to be terrible weather, was a testament to our convictions.
 And it was on this note the rally began...